timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 #### Designed for Expansion

-The TS Pico was designed with expansion in mind.
+The TS-Pico was designed with expansion in mind.
 The development team has made the hardware designs freely available, encouraging community innovation and customization.

 **Available resources:**
 - **Complete schematics:** Understanding how everything works